operator-framework/community-operators/docs/testing-operators.md

 ### Push to quay.io

-The Operator metadata in it's bundle format will be uploaded into your namespace in [quay.io](http://quay.io).
+The Operator metadata in its bundle format will be uploaded into your namespace in [quay.io](http://quay.io).

 The value for `PACKAGE_NAME` **must** be the same as in the operator's `*package.yaml` file and the operator bundle directory name.
 Assuming it is `my-operator`, this can be found by running `cat my-operator/*.package.yaml`.